-Replies Countries As often as required Denmark, Finland, France, Iceland, Italy, Malta, Norway, Romania, Spain, United Kingdom Limited by health insurance rules Austria, Belgium, Croatia, Estonia, Greece, Poland, Portugal, Serbia, Switzerland More than once per year Bulgaria, Russia Less than once per year Bosnia-Herzegovina, Germany, Ireland, Lithuania No rehabilitation services as out-patients Hungary, Moldova
+Replies Countries As often as required (10) Denmark, Finland, France, Iceland, Italy, Malta, Norway, Romania, Spain, United Kingdom Limited by health insurance rules (10) Austria, Belgium, Croatia, Czech Republic, Estonia, Greece, Poland, Portugal, Serbia, Switzerland More than once per year (2) Bulgaria, Russia Less than once per year (4) Bosnia-Herzegovina, Germany, Ireland, Lithuania No rehabilitation offers (2) Hungary, Moldova

-- Improved results were reported by Croatia, Ireland, Norway, Poland, Portugal, Romania and Spain.
+- ❖ Improved results were reported by Croatia, Ireland, Norway, Poland, Portugal, Romania and Spain.
 Germany, Serbia and Switzerland have reported a considerable reduction of their previous values. - Sweden did not provide any reply on this matter. - ❖ The level of support on this topic is sensibly higher in the Western countries.